• Skip to primary navigation

 If we look at the list of ingredients, most of these recipes only use egg whites and are gluten-free since they use almond flour.

-In summary, one can conclude that there are genuinely infinite variations for an Italian almond cookie.
+In summary, one can conclude that an Italian almond cookie has infinite variations.
 As you probably know, you can find them throughout Italy, with each region claiming to have “the best” recipe.

-The recipe I am sharing with you today is unique in that whole eggs are whisked with sambuca, almond extract and lemon zest.
-This mixture is then combined with the dry ingredients, almond flour and granulated sugar and piped to perfection.
+The recipe I am sharing today is unique: whole eggs are whisked with sambuca, almond extract, and lemon zest.
+This mixture is then combined with the dry ingredients, almond flour, and granulated sugar and piped to perfection.

 They are one of the best Italian cookies, whether adding them to your Italian cookie tray or gift-giving to friends and family.